 Important things to know when signing a notary affidavit in London

 A notary affidavit in London can also be referred to as a sworn statement, sworn affidavit, statement under oath or notarized statement.
-All these names refer to the same type of document, through which a person will testify specific facts and will also add various documents that can be used as a proof.
+All these names refer to the same type of document, through which a person will testify specific facts and will also add various documents that can be used as proof.

 In the UK, a person can prepare a notary affidavit with or without the assistance of lawyers or of our notary public in London, as it is not necessary to receive legal representation when completing the form.